AdobeDocs/analytics-platform.en/help/components/filters/quick-filters.md

 ## Prerequisites {#prereqs}

-Anyone can create a Quick Segment.
-However, you need the Segment Creation permission in the [Adobe Admin Console](https://experienceleague.adobe.com/docs/analytics/admin/admin-console/permissions/summary-tables.html?lang=en#analytics-tools) to be able to save a quick segments or to open it in the Segment Builder.
+Anyone can create a quick filter.
+However, you need the Filter Creation permission in the [Adobe Admin Console](https://experienceleague.adobe.com/docs/analytics/admin/admin-console/permissions/summary-tables.html?lang=en#analytics-tools) to be able to save a quick filters or to open it in the Filter Builder.

 ## Create quick filters {#create}